 25 four-word names (well under 1%)

-The correct answer is still (a) Warbler.
-Bracken-warblers, Rush-warblers, Grasshopper-warblers, Brush-warblers, and many others… they are all Warblers except for that damn hyphen!
+Note that even if we make the hyphens into whitespace, the correct answer is still (a) Warbler.
+Bracken-warblers, Rush-warblers, Grasshopper-warblers, Brush-warblers, and many others…

 Three.
 There are 14 such birds: